Surprising News About the New Statute of Limitations for Missed RMDs and Excess IRA Contributions

 Before 2022, most people had no SOL protection, and the IRS could go back indefinitely to assess both penalties.
 In SECURE 2.0, Congress tried to remedy this by providing new lookback periods for both penalties.

 In a recent Tax Court decision, Couturier v.
 Commissioner, No. 19714-16; 162 T.C.
 No. 4, the Court ruled that the new 6-year SOL for the excess IRA contribution penalty is not retroactive.
-Although the Court didn’t address retroactivity of the 3-year missed RMD penalty SOL, the decision almost certainly applies to that penalty as well.
+Although the Court did not address retroactivity of the 3-year missed RMD penalty SOL, the decision almost certainly applies to that penalty as well.
 This means there will continue to be no SOL protection for either penalty for years before 2022.

 For 2022 and subsequent years, the lookback period for the missed RMD penalty for most of you is actually 6 years – not 3 years.
-The only way to keep a 3-year lookback period for any year is to file Form 5329 with the IRS each year indicating that no penalty is owed for that year and attach enough information to the form to show the IRS why you believed there was no missed RMD for that year.
+The only way to keep a 3-year lookback period for any year is to file Form 5329 with the IRS each year, indicating that no penalty is owed for that year and attach enough information to the form to show the IRS why you believed there was no missed RMD for that year.
 (This is sometimes called “zero-filing.”)
 But very few people will go to all the trouble to do this.
-Anyone who doesn’t will wind up with a 6-year lookback if the IRS hits them with a missed RMD penalty.
+Anyone who does not will wind up with a 6-year lookback if the IRS hits them with a missed RMD penalty.

 For 2022 and future years, the lookback period for the excess IRA contribution penalty starts out at 6 years.
 The only way to get that down to 3 years is to use the zero-filing strategy and provide the backup documentation showing why there was no excess contribution for that year.
 Once again, this is not something many people are willing to do.